cilippofilia/Drinko./README.md

     Used to keep track and store the items created by the user inside the 'Cabinet' section.

 - **MessageUI**:
-    Used to recive feedback and bugs directly from the testers, and users, without leaving the app.
+    Used to recive feedback and bugs directly from the testers and users.

 - **StoreKit**:
-    To support in-app purchases mainly used to learn how to implement and use the framework it in the app.
+    To support in-app purchases mainly (used to learn how to implement and use the framework it in the app).

 - **Figma & Shots.so**:
-    Main tool to sketch, design, wireframe and style app icons, logos, AppStore Connect previews.
+    Main tool to sketch, design, style app icons, logos, AppStore Connect previews.

 - **Git & GitHub**:
     Used to work on updates and future release of the app.